imayobrown/node-nisa/README.md

 nisa is a working prototype for using VISA library in node.js.
 This is a wrapper for visa32.dll (in your system32 folder).

-I tested this code on Windows 8.1 (64bit), Keysight IO Library (17.1), node.js
+Currently code has been tested on Windows 8.1 (64bit), Keysight IO Library (17.1), node.js

-Talked to HP 6623A, Keithley 199, Keithley 228A, Keithley 237

 You must have Keysight or National Instruments VISA drivers installed.
 You need to have compatible interface and and instrument that talks over GPIB.
 For simple testing you can skip the hardware part as VISA can talk over COM ports, too.
 ```